-1) Time – Each time you send an email you want your messaging to be clear.
-When your message isn’t clear due to poor or vague word choice, time is wasted going back and forth trying to figure out what you meant to say but did not.
+1) Time – Each time you send an email, you want your messaging to be clear.
+When your message isn’t clear due to poor or vague word choice, time is wasted going back and forth, trying to figure out what you meant to say but did not.

-3) Productivity – If one of your managers has to always go back and check the work of a direct report because of frequent errors, your manager is not being utilized in the most efficient manner.
+3) Productivity – If one of your managers always has to go back and check the work of a direct report because of frequent errors, your manager is not being utilized in the most efficient manner.

 4) Money – You have talked your way out of a promotion.
 You frequently use informal and unprofessional verbal communication.
-You are a top performer but the hiring manager fears your unprofessionalism will carry over to written communication, which is a key function of a new position that would otherwise be a great fit for you.
+You are a top performer, but the hiring manager fears your unprofessionalism will carry over to written communication, which is a key function of a new position that would otherwise be a great fit for you.

-What are your communications saying about you and how might they be affecting your bottom line?
-Misplaced apostrophes, incorrect word choice, spelling errors or poor grammar are costly in more ways than one.
+What are your communications saying about you, and how might they be affecting your bottom line?
+Misplaced apostrophes, incorrect word choice, spelling errors, or poor grammar are costly in more ways than one.
 Grammar check can’t catch everything; here are some examples.
 See if you can identify what is wrong with each of the following sentences.

 “Dr. Macklin loves bringing his dog Champion on visits with him.
 He loves to give big, wet, sloppy kisses!”